short-term Summer programs

 Central America: Language, Culture, and Society*

 Looking to fulfill your cross-cultural requirement?
-Be immersed in the language, culture, and history of Puerto Rico on this 3 week trip!
+Immerse yourself in the language, culture, and history of Puerto Rico on this 3 week trip!
 Explore Puerto Rico's historical roots and the influences shaping this Caribbean Island.
 Emphasis is placed on understanding the culture and perspective of its people through hands-on investigation.
 Additionally, you have the option to study the rich and diverse ecosystems in depth, with the possibility of getting Core science credit.
 Open to any major, Spanish knowledge is not required.

 Dutch Culture and a Reformed Worldview*

-Other Off-Campus Programs
+Other summer Off-Campus Programs

 Au Sable Institute